-Select hotel, hostel or other accommodation possibility like Air BnB, camping or patient houses depending on the distance to doctors office, hospital and grocery stores.
+Select hotel, hostel or other accommodation, for example Air BnB, camping or patient housing depending on the distance to doctors offices, hospital and grocery stores.

-Bring extra pillows and blankets for more sitting comfort or in case of freezing.
+Bring extra pillows and blankets for more comfort or in case of freezing.

 Ask for help with your luggage!